inpefess/ast2vec/README.md

-# ast2vec Version 0.2.0
+# ast2vec Version 0.2.1

-Copyright (C) 2021 - Benjamin Paassen, Jessica McBroom
+Copyright (C) 2021 - Benjamin Paassen, Jessica McBroom The University of Sydney

-The University of Sydney
+Copyright (C) 2022 - Boris Shminke

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by